Inicio›Diccionario›oblige

 oblige:

-I oblige him money.→I oblige him with money.
+I oblige him with money.

 En inglés se usa 'oblige someone with something', no 'oblige someone something'.
 La preposición 'with' es necesaria.

-She obliged to help us.→She obliged by helping us.
+She obliged to help us.

 La estructura correcta es 'oblige by + gerundio', no 'oblige to + infinitivo'.